Peruvian prison massacres: Assault

 6:00 PM, as the negotiations failed, the order to assault the prisons was given.
 The first attack began in the women's prison at Santa Mónica, where the Republican Guard, which at the time was responsible for protecting Peru's borders and prisons, regained control relatively quickly.
 They demolished a wall and sent tear and paralyzing gases into the prison.
 In two hours the hostages were released, and two people had died.

 At midnight, June 19, the assault on the prison on the island of El Frontón commenced.
 The assault was carried out under the command of the Peruvian Navy.
 The director of the prison, a judge, and the public prosecutor had protested against the Navy's intervention, and declared that they were no longer responsible for what occurred inside the prison as a result of the assault.
 Meanwhile, from the island of El Frontón the vice-minister of the Interior, Agustín Mantilla, announced that the island was under the control of the Joint Command of the Armed Forces as it had been declared a restricted military zone.
 3 members of the Peruvian navy died during the assault.

 Later, the Navy, with Naval Infantry support, attacked the "Blue Ward" of El Frontón, which was where Shining Path guerrilla members were imprisoned.
 During the assault three members of the Peruvian Armed Forces, one of the hostages, and 135 prisoners were killed.
 Simultaneously, Republican Guard SWAT team arrived at Lurigancho prison, and placed explosives around the outer wall of the Industrial Pavilion Part prison where the Shining Path guerrillas held hostages.
 A joint offensive by troops of the Republican Guard and the Peruvian Army followed.
 At 3:00 am, after heavy fighting with guns and grenades, the guerrillas surrendered.
-Hours later, numerous prisoners that occupied the building lay dead: most had been executed, one by one, by a shot to the nape of the neck.
+Hours later, numerous prisoners who had occupied the building lay dead; most had been executed one by one with a shot to the nape of the neck.

 According to a cable from the United States Department of State, "at least 100 prisoners were summarily executed."
 The Peruvian government itself concluded that all 124 rebellious prisoners in Lurigancho prison died in the assault, and that no fewer than 90 were victims of extrajudicial executions.

 The national and international scandal that resulted from this multiple crime was enormous.
 During President García's delayed visit to the scene of the events, he declared that there were two possibilities: "either they [the authors of the massacre] go or I go."
 Nevertheless, nothing was ever done to punish the guilty.
 Luis Giampietri, the naval officer in command of the operation, later became Alan García's vice president.